 Safety management violations can ground you as surely as engine trouble.
 Unlike engine trouble, however, it may take longer to resolve compliance violations.
-A good mechanic can fix most engine problems.
-Fixing a safety violation may involve three or more federal and/or state government entities.
+One good mechanic can fix most engine problems.
+Fixing a safety violation may involve two or three or more federal and/or state government entities.